veraldo/react-masked-text/README.md

 ### Props

+#### value
+If you set this prop, this component becomes a controlled component.

+#### defaultValue
+Use this props if you're using this component as an uncontrolled component and you want to set its default value (initial value).
+You may notice that it doesn't make sense to set value and defaultValue at the same time.

 #### kind

 *credit-card*: use the mask 9999 9999 9999 9999.
 It accepts options (see later in this doc). <br />